Fusion of boundary surface-link and ribbonness

 {\bf 1.
 Introduction}

-A {\it surface-link} is a closed oriented (possibly, disconnected) surface $F$ smoothly embedded in the 4-sphere $S^4$.
-When $F$ is connected, $F$ is called a {\it surface-knot}.
-The components $F_i\,(i=1,2,\dots,r)$ of $F$ are 2-spheres, then $F$ is called a {\it sphere-link} (or an $S^2$-{\it link}) of $r$ components.
-A {\it 1-handle system} on a surface-link $F$ is a system $h$ of disjoint 1-handles $h_j\,(j=1,2,\dots,s)$ on $F$ smoothly embedded in $S^4$.
+A surface-link (of $r$ components) is a closed oriented surface $F$ of $r$ connected components $F_i\, (i =1, 2, \dots, r)$ smoothly embedded in the 4-sphere $S^4$.
+It is called a {\it surface-knot} when $F$ is connected, and a {\it sphere-link} or an $S^2$-{\it link} when $F$ consists of 2-spheres.
+A surface-link $F$ of $r$ components $F_i \, (i = 1, 2, \dots, r)$ is a {\it boundary surface-link} if there is a system $V$ of disjoint compact connected oriented 3-manifolds $V_i\, (i =1, 2, \dots, r)$ smoothly embedded in $S^4$ with $\partial V_i = F_i$, where $V_i$ is called a {\it Seifert hypersurface} for $F_i$.
+The system $V$ is called a {\it disjoint Seifert hypersurface system} for the boundary surface-link $F$.
+A {\it 1-handle system} on a surface-link $F$ is a system $h$ of disjoint 1-handles $h_j \,(j = 1, 2, \dots, s)$ on $F$ smoothly embedded in $S^4$.
 Let $F(h)$ be the surface-link obtained from $F$ by surgery along a 1-handle system $h$.
-The 1-handle system $h$ on $F$ is a {\it fusion 1-handle system} if the number of connected components of $F(h)$ is $r-s (\geq 1)$, where the 1-handles $h_j\,(j=1,2,\dots,s)$ of $h$ are called {\it fusion 1-handles}.
-A surface-link $F$ is a {\it boundary surface-link} if there is a system $V$ of disjoint compact connected oriented 3-manifolds $V_i\,(i=1,2,\dots,r)$ smoothly embeded in $S^4$ with $\partial V_i=F_i\,(i=1,2,\dots,r)$.
-Assume that $r\geq 2$.
-A {\it ribbon surface-link} is a surface-link $F$ which is obtained from a trivial $S^2$-link $O$ by surgery along a 1-handle system $h$, \cite{K15}, \cite{KSS83}.
-For a bounadry surface-link $F$, let $D$ be a disk system of $r$ disks $D_i(\subset F_i)\, (i=1,2,\dots,r)$, and a disjoint 3-ball system $B$ of 3-balls $B_i\,(i=1,2,\dots,r)$ in $S^4$ with $B_i\cap V_i=D_i\, (i=1,2,\dots,r)$.
-Note that the surface-link $F$ is equivalent to the union $\cup_{i=1}^r \partial(V_i\cup B_i)$ since $V_i\cup B_i$ is cell-move equivalent to $V_i\, (i=1,2,\dots,r)$.
-A {\it local} $S^2$-link of a bounadry surface-link $F$ is a trivial $S^2$-link system $L=\partial B$.
-Every 1-handle system $h$ on a boundary surface-link $F$ is moved into a 1-handle system to attach on the disk system $D'=\mbox{cl}(\partial B\setminus D)$ and to meet transversely the interior of $B$ with a trasversal disk system.
-Thus, every 1-handle system $h$ on a boundary surface-link $F$ is understood as a 1-handle system on a local $S^2$-link $L$ of $F$ in $S^4$, so that $L(h)$ is a ribbon $S^2$-link.
-A 1-handle $h_j$ in a 1-handle system $h$ on a boundary surface-link $F$ is {\it trivial} if the core arc $c_j$ of $h_j$ is $\partial$-relatively isotopic to a simple arc with interior disjoint from $V$ in $S^4$.
-Otherwise, $h_j$ is {\it nontrivial}.
-A 1-handle system $h$ on a boundary surface-link $F$ is {\it pairwise nontrivial} if every 1-handle $h_j$ is nontrivial.
-The following theorem is a main result of this paper which is a revised version of an earlier result, \cite[Theorem~1.4]{K25}, \cite{K25'}.
+A {\it ribbon surface-link} is the surface-link $O(h)$ obtained from a trivial $S^2$-link $O$ by surgery along a 1-handle system $h$, \cite{[1], [2]}.
+A system $h$ of 1-handles $h_j\, (j = 1, 2, \dots, s)$ on $F$ is a {\it fusion 1-handle system} if $F(h)$ has just $r -s (\geq 1)$ connected components with $h_j$ called a {\it fusion 1-handle}, and a {\it self 1-handle system} if $h_j$ is a 1-handle on a connected component of $F$ for all $j$.
+A special feature of a boundary surface-link $F$ is the existence of a self 1-handle system $\beta$ on $F$ embedded in a disjoint Seifert hypersurface system $V$ for $F$ such that the closed complement $V(\beta)=\mbox{cl}(V\setminus \beta)$ is a handlebody system and thus, the surface-link $F(\beta)$ is a trivial surface-link in $S^4$, \cite{[3]}.
+The following definition is made for a fusion 1-handle on a boundary surface-link.

 \phantom{x}